Mikie Sherrill: 2018

 On May 11, 2017, Sherrill launched her campaign for New Jersey's 11th congressional district in the United States House of Representatives.
 The seat had been held by 12-term Republican incumbent Rodney Frelinghuysen, the chairman of the House Appropriations Committee, who in January 2018 announced he would not seek reelection.
 The district had long been considered a Republican stronghold, even after it had been made slightly more Democratic on paper by pushing it further into Essex County, including a slice of Montclair around Sherrill's home.
-Frelinghuysen had been reelected three more times from this redrawn district without serious difficulty, but was thought to be vulnerable after Donald Trump carried it by just a single point in 2016.
+Frelinghuysen had been reelected three more times in this redrawn district without serious difficulty, but was thought to be vulnerable after Donald Trump carried it by one percentage point in 2016.

-In November 2017, comedian Chelsea Handler, who is from Livingston, went to Montclair to show her support for Sherrill's campaign.
+In November 2017, comedian Chelsea Handler, who is from Livingston, went to Montclair to support Sherrill's campaign.
 Sherrill was endorsed by the political action committee organization VoteVets.org, the pro-choice Democratic PAC EMILY's List, the editorial board of The New York Times, and the New Jersey chapter of Clean Water Action.

-In June 2018, Sherrill won the Democratic primary with 77% of the vote, beating social worker and entrepreneur Tamara Harris.
+In June 2018, Sherrill won the Democratic primary with 77% of the vote, beating four other candidates.

 Sherrill raised $2.8 million during the primary election, placing her among the top House fundraisers in the country.
 Her campaign raised $1.9 million in the second quarter of 2018, setting a record for a House candidate from New Jersey in one quarter.

-On November 6, Sherrill defeated Republican Jay Webber with 56.8% of the vote to Webber's 42.1%.
+On November 6, Sherrill defeated Republican nominee Jay Webber with 56.8% of the vote to Webber's 42.1%.
 The election marked the largest partisan vote share swing in the 2018 cycle, with a 33-percentage-point swing from a 19-point Republican margin in 2016 to a 15-point Democratic one in 2018.
 Sherrill is the first Democrat to win this seat since 16-term incumbent Joseph Minish was defeated in 1984 after the district had been redrawn to be more Republican.
 She was the first Democrat since Minish's defeat to win more than 40% of the district's vote.
-Sherrill is the only elected Democrat above the county level in much of the district's western portion—Frelinghuysen's former base.
-For example, in the district's share of Morris County, which accounts for most of its population, all but one state senator and two state assemblymen are Republicans.

 2020

-Sherrill had a closer contest for reelection in 2020, defeating Republican Rosemary Becchi with 53 percent of the vote.
-She was likely helped by Joe Biden carrying the district with 53% of the vote, the first Democratic presidential candidate to do so since the district assumed its present configuration in 1984.
+Sherrill had a closer contest for reelection in 2020, defeating Republican tax lawyer Rosemary Becchi, 53.3% to 46.7%.
+That year Joe Biden became the first Democratic presidential candidate to win the 11th district since it assumed its present configuration in 1984, carrying the district with 52.7% of the vote.

 2022

-With redistricting following the 2020 census, the 11th District became more favorable for Sherrill, as its portions of Republican-heavy Sussex County were dropped in favor of more Democratic areas of Essex County.
-Sherrill won by a much wider margin, defeating Republican Paul DeGroot.
+With redistricting following the 2020 census, the 11th District became somewhat friendlier for Sherrill.
+It was pushed further into Essex County while losing its share of heavily Republican Sussex County.
+Had the district existed in 2020, Biden would have carried it with 58% of the vote.
+Sherrill won by a much wider margin than in 2020, defeating Republican nominee Paul DeGroot, 59% to 40.2%.